Examples

 GroovyWebSocketTopic.sendTextMessage(topicGUID, "My first WebSocket message")

-You could also generate a JSON message.
-The code for this looks like this:
+It would also be possible to generate a JSON message.
+The code for this might look like this:

 import de.uplanet.lucy.server.websocket.groovy.GroovyWebSocketTopic